UBC-MDS/DSCI-532_2025_26_SMBFinder/reports/m1_proposal.md

 One limitation of the current dataset is the lack of industry-specific information about the microbusinesses.
 Having data about the types of microbusinesses (e.g., retail, services, technology) would provide valuable insights for more targeted recommendations for the user.

-## Research questions and usage scenarios
+## Section 3: Research questions and usage scenarios

 Mina is an entrepreneur exploring potential locations for her new microbusiness in the U.S. She wants to use data to evaluate different regions and make a well-informed decision about where to establish her venture.